Isabel Evans gave a wonderful Keynote talk at a conference about the Myth of Genius.

 It may explain why breakthroughs and inventions often happen around the same time.

-The ideas, technology, learnings, information, needs, problems and the like, are rippling around waiting for someone to pull it all together to create something new from it. — Waiting for someone to notice.
-Waiting for someone to pull together ideas from their widened awareness.
+The ideas, technology, learnings, information, needs and problems, are rippling around waiting for someone to pull it all together to create something new from it.

-And once we have grabbed the idea that was floating around, the rest is hard work and grit to bring it to life.
+To see and notice these ideas we must be open minded, alert, curious, intrigued, quiet, receptive, ready to notice.
+Once we grab the idea that was floating around, the rest is hard work and grit to bring it to life.

-I love the idea of a genius being someone who is guided by spirits but the deeper reality is likely that they simply noticed, observed, widened their awareness and combined together a seemingly separate set of inputs to create something new.
+I love the idea of a genius being someone who is guided by spirits but the deeper reality is likely that they simply noticed more, were more open to observation, widened their awareness and combined together a seemingly separate set of inputs to create something new.

 At EuroSTAR, I presented my 10 behaviours of effective employees.
 One of the behaviours is about widening your awareness so you can see these seemingly separate pieces of information, and the other behaviour being about being open-minded.

-When you have the two working together, you have the chance to see the ideas floating in the ether (or on the internet, or in books, or around you at work) and then to be curious about what they may mean with an open mind.
-And when you develop this practice enough, you can be open to the gazzilion idea that you see – and then create that which you’ve seen in your mind.
+When you have the two working together, you have the chance to see the ideas floating in the ether (or on the internet, or in books, or around you at work) and then to be curious about what they may mean, with an open mind.
+When you develop these behaviours enough, you can be open to the many idea that you see – and then create that which you’ve seen in your mind.

-And if you get it right at work, these people will apply their own heat to the situation in the form of drive, pressure and commitment – and something will be created because of it.
+If you get it right at work, people will apply their own heat to the situation in the form of drive, pressure, enthusiasm and commitment – and something will be created because of it.
 Genius in action.

 Rick Rubin mentioned how he slowed his life down and took time to observe what was going on around him.
 By doing so, he noticed things he’d never seen before, even in his own neighbourhood.

 Thank you Isabel for a wonderful talk.
-And it re-enforced my other view about genius and noticing – in that, the art of noticing is also the art of leadership.
+It re-enforced my other view about genius and noticing – in that, the art of noticing is also the art of leadership.